jplhomer/hotindsm/README.md

 ## Development

-To create your own, clones the repository.
-You'll need Node installed.
+To develop on a local machine, you'll need NodeJS installed.
 Navigate to the repository on your local machine and run:

 `npm install`